jksonar/terraform_doc/statefile/README.md

 ---

 For most **team-based self-hosted setups**, **Consul** is a strong choice due to its state-locking feature and seamless integration with other HashiCorp tools.
 If you're looking for a simpler setup without Consul, an SFTP or MinIO backend can also work well.
-Let me know if you'd like a detailed configuration for any specific backend!